vahidfarajidev/notes-repo/Clean Coding/Clean Architecture/2-domain_service_vs_application_service_clean_dependencies.md

 ## Conclusion

 Keep **Domain Services pure** and free from data access.
 Let **Application Services** orchestrate repositories and pass the required facts into the domain.
-This separation yields cleaner code, easier tests, and architectures that scale with complexity.
+This separation yields cleaner code, easier tests, and architectures that scale with complexity. according to the principle of layer separation in DDD, a Domain Service should not even depend on a Repository interface, because its responsibility is only the rules.
+The Application Service acts as the bridge between the Repository and the Domain Service.